 The Division has continued dialogue with MIA representatives in order to better represent consumer interests.
-The Associate Commissioner for Consumer Advocacy and Education has advised PICD on efforts by MIA to assist consumers.
-This has resulted in PICD's increased referral of consumers to the Rapid Response Program for claims resolution.
-Division attorneys continue to discuss with MIA personnel how PICD can better access matters before the Commissioner that
+This has resulted in PICD's increased referral of consumers to the Rapid Response Program for claims resolution and to MIA's programing including educational series such as Lunch with MIA.
+The Division worked collaboratively with a number of other governmental agencies to assist consumers.